Trekking / Hiking Tours Sightseen

 Reason to travel to Bhutan

-1. World’s only Carbon Negative Country
+1. The world’s only Carbon Negative Country

 Carbon dioxide is one of the greenhouse gases which are produced by human activities that adversely affect climate change.
 When a country produces more carbon dioxide than it can absorb; it is accelerating global warming.
+Bhutan emerged as a carbon-negative country by producing 1.5 million tons of carbon and absorbing 6 million tons of carbon.
+Hence you can breathe clean and fresh air, unlike any country in the world.

-2. Iconic Tiger’s Nest monastery
+2. Iconic Tiger’s Nest Monastery

 The iconic Tiger’s Nest Monastery or Taktsang Monastery is a must-visit destination in Bhutan.
 It is the sacred site for the Bhutanese where Guru Rinpoche is credited for spreading Buddhism in Bhutan and meditating here.
+As per legend, Guru Rinpoche flew on a tigress back to meditate in caves here.
+It is the holiest place in Bhutan for Buddhist pilgrims.

 3. Unique Festivals, Tshechus

 The festival of Bhutan reflects their devotion to their religion.
-Tseshu means a religious festival held on the 10th day of a lunar month corresponding to the birthday of the Buddhist leader Guru Padmasambhava or Guru Rinpoche.
+Tseshu is a religious festival held on the 10th day of a lunar month corresponding to the birthday of the Buddhist leader Guru Padmasambhava or Guru Rinpoche.
+Those who see Tsechus are believed to receive blessings and also their sins are washed away.
+People in Bhutan grandly celebrate touches by dancing and doing other several modes of entertainment bringing communities together.

-4. Highest Unclimbed mountains
+4. The Highest Unclimbed mountains

-Bhutan used to welcome mountain climbers before 1994, during that time many climbers attempt to reach the top of Gangkhar Puensum with an altitude of 7570 meters (24,836 ft.) but remain unsuccessful.
+Mountains are considered sacred in Bhutan and it is believed that gods and spirits dwell here.
+Bhutan prohibited climbing mountains higher than 6000 meters since 1994.
+Bhutan used to welcome mountain climbers before 1994, during that time many climbers attempted to reach the top of Gangkhar Puensum with an altitude of 7,570 meters (24,836 ft.) but remained unsuccessful.
 Gangkhar Puensum is the highest unclimbed mountain in the world.

 5. Trekker’s Paradise